Advection methods

 with

-the function to advect.
-It is defined on domain and the time dimension; the advection field.
-It could be defined on a subdomain ;- and
+- \(f\) the function to advect.
+It is defined on \(\Omega\) domain and the time dimension;

-a given direction.
+- and \(x_i\) the component of x in the direction on which the advection is defined.
 The advection field domain has to be defined on this dimension for the time integration method.

 Example of use